MathyouMB/comp4601-a1/readme.md

 Medusa is the page rank service.

 This service is name Medusa because it is written in Python.
 Medusa is responsible for calculating the page rank of each page in a crawl.
-Medusa commnicates with the other services through kafka.
+Medusa communicates with the other services through kafka.

 **Topics:**